arges/arges.github.io/about.md

 ---
 layout: page
 title: About me
 ---

 #### Work

-I enjoy creating new works and understanding our complex world.
-I am currently a Kernel Software Engineer for Canonical helping to make Ubuntu better.
-Primarily I fix bugs, and work on new code when I can.
+I enjoy creating new works and understanding our fascinating world.
+I am currently a Lead Software Engineer at Vectra Networks working on new platforms, build infrastructure, system software, and system updates.
+Previously I've worked at Canonical as a Kernel Engineer and technical lead on the live patch service project.
 In addition, I've enjoyed music my entire life, and continue to play with friends and in a band locally.
-I also brew beer, garden, run races and read tons of books.
+I'm fond of anything that makes one think critically, love reading, and being a dad.

 #### Social